ch4meleon/BEXfinder/README.md

 ## To Run All
-Example: On Linux, to retrive all browsers extensions found on the system, run:
+Example: To obtain all the browsers extensions/plugins found on the system, run:
 ```
 ./bexfinder all
 ```
 ![Example 1](https://i.ibb.co/wLjc2Mt/screenshot.png "Example 1")

 ## Checking Browser Extensions/Plugins Online
-Example: On Linux system, to check if the extensions/plugins from the official websites:
+Example: To check if the extensions/plugins from the official websites:
 ```
 ./bexfinder chrome --check
 ```